andrewjradcliffe/HeavyGraphs.jl/README.md

 happens to be on).
-See the source code functions `get!`, `getindex` to see the pattern implemented in a manner which optimizes over the Varargs types, leading to a recursion which dispatches to an SIMD-able loop at the first occurrence of an NTuple, otherwise reverting to a recursion which consumes two elements of the Varargs tuple before repeating the cycle.
+See the source code functions `get!`, `getindex` to see the pattern implemented in a manner which optimizes over the Varargs types, leading to a recursion which dispatches to a fast, type-stable loop at the first occurrence of an NTuple, otherwise reverting to a recursion which consumes two elements of the Varargs tuple before repeating the cycle.